tykling/certgrinder/README.md

 # Certgrinder

 This repository contains the source code for Certgrinder, including docs.
-Read more on ReadTheDocs.
+Read more on ReadTheDocs: https://certgrinder.readthedocs.io/en/latest/